What are the Side Effects of Ibuprofen? Your Guide

 Can ibuprofen cause serious stomach problems?

-Yes, ibuprofen can cause serious stomach problems, including stomach ulcers, gastrointestinal bleeding, and in rare cases, perforation of the stomach or intestinal wall.
-The risk increases with higher doses, prolonged use, or in individuals with a history of GI issues.
+Yes, ibuprofen can cause serious stomach problems such as ulcers, bleeding, and perforations in the stomach or intestines.
+The risk increases with higher doses, longer use, age, and concomitant use of other medications like blood thinners.

-Is ibuprofen safe for my heart?
+Is ibuprofen safe for people with high blood pressure?

 Who should avoid taking ibuprofen?